Maximize Your Streaming Performance: The Best CPUs for Streamers

 7.75

-This Ryzen processor is the best that AMD’s Zen 3 series has to offer.
+This Ryzen processor represents the pinnacle of AMD’s Zen 3 series.

-This isn’t surprising as it comes with 16 cores and 32 threads and a build that’s designed to have the high-end desktop segment reach the mainstream desktop segment.
+This is not surprising, as it features 16 cores and 32 threads, with a design aimed at bridging the high-end desktop segment and the mainstream desktop segment.

-However, the high-end experience is being brought to mainstream users at a more high price that’s set around $800.
+However, the high-end experience is being made available to mainstream users at a higher price, set at around $800.

-For that price, you get a processor that works amazing for both gaming and video editing, meaning that your streams and content creation could go up a notch with this one.
+For that price, you receive a processor that performs exceptionally well for both gaming and video editing, which means your streaming and content creation could improve significantly with this option.

-When it comes to video editing specifically, the performance is very good, especially when compared to its brother, the 5900X, as well as Intel’s contender 13600K.
+In terms of video editing performance, it is very good, particularly when compared to its counterpart, the 5900X, as well as Intel’s competitor, the 13600K.

 Pros